Pretrained deep models outperform GBDTs in Learning-To-Rank under label scarcity: Design: Unsupervised pretraining for LTR

 \section{Design: Unsupervised pretraining for LTR}

-In this section, we systematically evaluate different strategies for utilizing unlabeled data in pretraining of tabular LTR models, \textbf{including a novel LTR-specific pretraining loss, SimCLR-Rank}.
-We ultimately find that the top pretraining strategies are SimCLR-Rank or SimSiam, but the best choice among these depends on the dataset.
+Qualitatively, the ranking relevance of tabular records to a query is typically determined by a combination of fields.
+For example, if a person searches for a product (say a pair of sandals), we can think of the fields in the LTR problem as representing properties of the results, such as material, color, and price.
+Qualitatively, we expect that if a pair of records are the same except for small differences between fields (e.g., missing a field), then the two products should generally have similar rankings in the LTR problem.
+In this section, we discuss how existing methods fail to capture this qualitative intuition.

 \textbf{Semi-supervised learning for GBDTs:} While to the best of our knowledge there are no methods to perform unsupervised pretraining in GBDTs, one can use semi-supervised methods like consistency regularization \citep{jeong2020consistency, sajjadi2016regularization, miyato2018virtual, oliver2018realistic, berthelot2019mixmatch}, pseudo-labeling/self-training \citep{rizve2021defense, pseudo2013simple, shi2018transductive, yarowsky1995unsupervised, mcclosky2006effective}, and PCA \citep{duh2008learning} to address limited size of labeled data.
 In consistency regularization, one increases the size of the training set by using data augmentations.
 In pseudo-labeling/self-training, a model trained on the available labeled data is used to label unlabeled data.
 Then, the final model is trained on the resulting ``labeled'' dataset.
 In PCA, one projects the features along directions of maximum variability in the union of labeled and unlabeled datasets.
 Since prior work has found that consistency regularization decreases the performance of GBDTs \citep{rubachev2022revisiting}, we evaluate only pseudo-labeling and PCA.
+None of these methods explicitly ensures that semantically similar records have similar representations in the learned models.